MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/experimental-features/index.md

 This feature allows you to register a PWA with the browser using the web app manifest and declare that the browser handles specific links.
 To register a PWA with the browser, add the optional `url_handlers` member to the manifest file.
 The `url_handlers` member is an `object[]` that groups the origins of URIs that the app wishes to handle.

 Link handling is validated by the browser using a `web-app-origin-association` JSON file that is located on the origin.
 The origin file further fine-tunes the included or excluded paths at the origin.
-For detailed instructions about testing the URL handler, go to [PWAs as URL Handlers][GithubWicgPwaUrlHandlerBlobMainExplainerMd].
+For detailed instructions about testing the URL handler, see [PWAs as URL Handlers][GithubWicgPwaUrlHandlerBlobMainExplainerMd].

 To preview URL link handling in Microsoft Edge on Windows, go to [Turn on experimental features](#turn-on-experimental-features) and turn on **Desktop PWA URL Handling**.